We've been talking about employee discount programs a lot lately. Surprise! That's what Access Perks is.

 - Saving on Corporate Expenses

 Employee discount programs aren’t just for employees.
-Some of them have powerful travel booking components that can save a company thousands of dollars, whether employees use the program or not.
+Some of them have powerful private travel booking components that can save a company thousands of dollars, whether employees use the program or not.

 According to a survey by J.P.
 Morgan, travel is the second largest operating expense on the balance sheet after payroll - Dan Ruch